microsoft/Freeflow/README.md

 Freeflow works in three modes: fully-isolated RDMA ([**master branch**](https://github.com/Microsoft/Freeflow/tree/master)), semi-isolated RDMA, and TCP ([**tcp branch**](https://github.com/Microsoft/Freeflow/tree/tcp)).

-Current released version only includes fully-isolated RDMA, which provides the best isolation between different containers and works the best in multi-tenant environment, e.g., cloud.
+Fully-isolated RDMA provides the best isolation between different containers and works the best in multi-tenant environment, e.g., cloud.
 While it offers typical RDMA performance (40Gbps throughput and 1 or 2 microsecond latency), this comes with some CPU overhead penalty.

-The TCP mode accelerates the TCP socket performance to the same as bare-metal.
+The TCP mode accelerates the TCP socket performance to the same as host network.
 On a typical Linux server with a 40Gbps NIC, it can achieve 25Gbps throughput for a single TCP connection and less than 20 microsecond latency.

 We will release semi-isolated RDMA in the future.
-It has the same CPU efficiency as bare-metal RDMA, while does not have full isolation on the data path.
+It has the same CPU efficiency as host RDMA, while does not have full isolation on the data path.
 It works the best for single-tenant clusters, e.g., an internal cluster.

 # Performance #